dwaring87/rtm-api/README.md

 });
 ```

-However, most API Methods will require a User's authToken.
+However, most API Methods will require a User's Auth Token.
 This can be provided
 directly as an `auth_token` parameter or by calling the `get` function available
-from the `RTMUser` instance, which will automatically provide the authToken.
+from the `RTMUser` instance, which will automatically provide the Auth Token.

 ```javascript
 let params = {